styled-components/styled-components/docs/existing-css.md

 # Using `styled-components` with existing CSS

-`styled-components` generates an actual stylesheet with classes, and attaches those classes to the DOM nodes of styled components via the `className` prop.
+`styled-components` generate an actual stylesheet with classes, and attaches those classes to the DOM nodes of styled components via the `className` prop.
 It injects the generated stylesheet at the end of the HEAD of the document.

 ## Styling normal React components

-If you use the `styled(MyNormalComponent)` notation with an existing, non-styled-components react component that doesn't use the passed-in `className` prop the styles won't be applied.
+If you use the `styled(MyNormalComponent)` notation and `MyNormalComponent` does not render the passed-in `className` prop the styles will **not** be applied.

 To avoid this issue, make sure your component (in this case `MyNormalComponent`) attaches the passed-in `className` to a DOM node: